ProzorroUKR/openprocurement.api/docs/source/tendering/pricequotation/tutorial.rst

 If it does not meet the requirements, Procuring Entity downloads a protocol confirming its decision to reject the Participant and rejects such an offer `(awards:status:unsuccessful)`.
 The system leads to the evaluation of the next one with most economically advantageous price `(awards:status:pending)`.

-Let's add sign and decline `award` by transferring it to status: `unsuccessful`.
+Let's decline `award` by transferring it to status: `unsuccessful`.

 .. http:example:: http/award-unsuccesful.http
    :code: